 - A MUSIM device can indicate the measurement gap requirement changes.

-When it is allowed by Network A in SIB1, a MUSIM device can indicate to the Network A that its capabilities are temporarily restricted in RRCSetupComplete/RRCResumeComplete message while the MUSIM device is already in RRC_CONNECTED state in Network B.
+When it is allowed by Network A in SIB1, a MUSIM device can indicate to the Network A that its capabilities are temporarily restricted in RRCSetupComplete/RRCResumeComplete/RRCReestablishmentComplete message while the MUSIM device is already in RRC_CONNECTED state in Network B.

 When a MUSIM device is in RRC_CONNECTED state in both Network A and Network B, if Network B is NR, it is up to UE implementation to select which network to request temporary UE capability restriction; if Network B is E-UTRA, the request for temporary UE capability restriction can only be performed on Network A.